Project Discovery Phase in Software Development (Step-by-Step Guide)

 Definition of the target audience.
-Who will use the product, what trends and ideas these people share, how do they communicate with brands and among themselves?
+Who will use the product, what trends and ideas do these people share, and how do they communicate with brands and among themselves?
 What requests and problems can we help them solve?
 The most accurate, honest, and detailed answers help find the perfect match between the software and the desires of those for whom it is meant.

 Communication with stakeholders.
 The next step of the project discovery phase of software development is communication with all stakeholders and top management.
-The primary focus is on the documentation, formulation of plans, setting targets, goals, and KPIs.
+The primary focus is on the documentation, formulation of plans, and setting targets, goals, and KPIs.

 Market analysis.
 Data is what turns the idea into a plan.
-Here is the time for a thorough examination of the market, investigation of its characteristics and features.
+Here is the time for a thorough examination of the market, and investigation of its characteristics and features.
 Based on the collected data, the chapters of the road map are being developed.